denisecodes/makers_airflow_dag_challenge/readme.md

 ![Image showing output with product_id and total_quantity and adding CREATE TABLE to save the temporary table](./tableplus_outputs/create_temp_table_aggregated_product_sales.png)

-Decided to forego the `product_name` column after as when I use the GROUP BY on `product_id` and `product_name` it means it will group base on unique combinations of product_id and product_name
+Decided to forego the `product_name` column after as when I use the GROUP BY on `product_id` and `product_name` as it means it will group base on unique combinations of product_id and product_name

 5. Insert values into `product_sales_summary` table